Oral Health Risk Assessment Online Training

 Click the video at top right or access it here.
 It is recommended that you access the PowerPoint presentation handout here to review as you watch the video.
 You will be instructed to return here for the following links to the post-test and evaluation:

 To take test, choose physician post-test or non-physician post test (test is the same but CME certificate is different).
-You must click through and complete entire test (75% pass rate) in order for your test results to be submitted for CME credit AND certification as a 1st Look provider.
+You must click through and complete entire test (75% pass rate) in order for your test results to be submitted for CME credit AND for you to become certified as a 1st Look provider (see #4 below).
 On the last screen you will see your test score and if passing, will be prompted to download your CME certificate.

 Click HERE to take/submit CME activity evaluation.